Man arrested in Charlie Kirk's killing had no known criminal history, had become 'more political'

 Social media posts by Robinson's mother reflect an active family with vacations to Disneyland, Hawaii, the Caribbean and Alaska.
 They frequently spent time outdoors — boating, fishing, riding ATVs, zip-lining and target shooting.
 A 2017 post shows the family visiting a military facility and posing with assault rifles.
 A young Robinson is shown smiling as he grips the handles of a 50-caliber heavy machine gun.

+“He wouldn’t really talk to you unless you said something to him,” said Durban Mickelson, who said Robinson would frequently buy supplies from the store where Mickelson works in St. George.
+“Just always very quiet, kept to himself.”

-After graduating from high school in 2021, Robinson’s mother praised her eldest son for his smarts and academic success on her social media page, and both his parents helped him move into his dorm at Utah State that fall.
+After he graduated from high school in 2021, Robinson’s mother praised her eldest son for his smarts and academic success on her social media page, and both his parents helped him move into his dorm at Utah State that fall.
 She didn’t have any public Facebook posts after 2022.

 The break in the case came after a family member of Robinson reached out to a family friend with information that Robinson had “confessed” or implied involvement in the shooting, Utah Gov. Spencer Cox told reporters Friday, shortly after Robinson was taken into custody.